EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 - code coverage with unit tests: Do not make a mistake twice in further software versions analysis time per computing resources

+We added code coverage reports using [codecov.io](https://about.codecov.io/).
+Currently, one algorithm, i.e. rqatrend is implemented.
-- point: single pixel, just a time series, 10000 samples with 10 evaluations per sample.
+To test the overhead and minimal execution time, we run the main function rqatrend on a single point time series for 10000 samples with 10 evaluations per sample.
-- tile: single tile, 15000x15000 pixels, one GeoTIFF file per time step, one sample
-- we are 27% faster and use 63% less memory with 99.94% less allocations.
-Please link the data (e.g. how many pixels) and code used for this test below.
-A tile is 15000\*15000 pixels.
+To test more realistic execution scenarios, we also run the function on a real world dataset comprising one tile with 15000x15000 pixels and 2 years of Sentinel-1 observations (tile E048N021T3 in the EU from 2021-07-01 to 2023-06-30).

+In summary, our code ran 27% faster using 63% less memory with 99.94% less allocations compared to the initial version at the beginning of the project in a real world benchmark scenario.

 | indicator                  | v0.1       | v0.2    | improvement |
 | -------------------------- | ---------- | ------- | ----------- |